Johnson & Johnson – Dartmouth Community Mental Health Program

 The mission of the Johnson & Johnson – Dartmouth Community Mental Health Program is to increase access to evidence-based supported employment, also known as Individual Placement and Support (IPS), for adults with serious mental illnesses who are interested in gaining employment.
 In the United States, this program systematically works with individual states to implement IPS supported employment following the evidence-based guidelines, initially in a small number of sites (typically three to five community mental health centers) and expanding statewide over time.
 The program is administered in each participating state through the collaboration between the state mental health authority and the state vocational rehabilitation administration.
 With support from Johnson & Johnson Corporate Contribution, the Dartmouth Psychiatric Research Center (PRC) oversees the program and provides ongoing technical assistance and consultation on IPS supported employment to the states.

 The Johnson & Johnson – Dartmouth Community Mental Health Program began in 2001 with a three-site pilot in three states for one year to demonstrate the feasibility of implementing evidence-based supported employment with close collaboration between mental health and vocational rehabilitation services.
-Building upon the success of the pilot, the program was subsequently instituted and currently includes 13 states, the District of Columbia (federal jurisdiction), and a county from a large state.
+Building upon the success of the pilot, the program was subsequently instituted and currently includes 14 states, the District of Columbia (federal jurisdiction), and Alameda County in California.

 Yearly funding from the program ends after four years.
 But states/jurisdictions have continued to participate in the program through regular teleconference meetings, annual in-person meetings, sharing outcome data, training and educational materials, and accessing ongoing technical assistance and consultation from the Dartmouth supported employment team.

-After the first pilot year, six states and the District of Columbia participated in the first round of the program.
-Currently, there are 13 states (Connecticut, Illinois, Kentucky, Kansas, Maryland, Minnesota, Missouri, North Carolina, Ohio, Oregon, South Carolina, Vermont, Wisconsin), the District of Columbia, and 1 county-level project in Alameda County, California.
-North Carolina joined the project on July 1, 2013.
-The other 14 jurisdictions have established a minimum of three IPS supported employment sites, and some states have expanded to 20 sites that track and share outcome data.
+After the pilot year in 2001, six states and the District of Columbia participated in the first phase of the program.
+Currently, there are 14 states (Colorado, Connecticut, Illinois, Kansas, Kentucky, Maryland, Minnesota, Missouri, North Carolina, Ohio, Oregon, South Carolina, Vermont, Wisconsin), the District of Columbia, and 1 county-level project in Alameda County, California.
+Colorado joined the project on November 1, 2013.
+The other 15 jurisdictions have established a minimum of three IPS supported employment sites, and some states have expanded to more than 15 sites that track and share outcome data.
 A site is defined as an agency, which may have multiple IPS teams and locations.

 State liaisons collect simple program-level employment and education outcome data from each of the sites on a quarterly basis.
 Dartmouth summarizes the outcomes and sends graphs and tables to the state liaisons to share with their sites.
-In the most recent quarter (January – March 2013), 11,159 people (from 13 states and the District of Columbia) received IPS supported employment services.
-Forty percent of those people worked in a competitive job during the quarter.
+In the most recent quarter (July – September 2013), 11,359 people (from 14 states and the District of Columbia) received IPS supported employment services.
+Forty-two percent of those people worked in a competitive job during the quarter.

 International IPS Dissemination Network